 - If your symptoms do not improve with these medications or if you are planning to take a medication that is not on the list, call us FIRST.

 - Generic equivalents are safe.

-- Call your Pediatrician for any questions related to breastfeeding.
+- Call your Pediatrician for any questions related to medications while breastfeeding.

 Safe Medications During Pregnancy